joelodom/mongodb-queryable-encryption/README.md

 ### Installing MongoDB

 For this to work, you'll need MongoDB 8.0 or later.
-QE will work with MongoDB 7, but you'll be limited to equality queries only.
+QE will work with MongoDB 7, but you'll be limited to equality queries only, and this application uses range queries as well as equality queries .
 I'm going to use my Atlas instance, but you could also point to a local instance.
 See https://www.mongodb.com/docs/manual/installation/ and
 https://www.mongodb.com/docs/atlas/getting-started/.